RyzenGatto/PartyC/README.md

 ## C-Odd Digits

-The program takes an input and decrements until both place value numbers are odd.
+The program takes an input between 10 and 99 (inclusive) and decrements until both place value numbers are odd.